+Phonics is the relationships between the letters of written language and the sounds of spoken language.
 Children's reading development is dependent on their understanding of the alphabetic principle — the idea that letters and letter patterns represent the sounds of spoken language.
 Learning that there are predictable relationships between sounds and letters allows children to apply these relationships to both familiar and unfamiliar words, and to begin to read with fluency.

-Phonics instruction helps children learn the relationships between the letters of written language and the sounds of spoken language.
 Children are taught, for example, that the letter n represents the sound /n/, and that it is the first letter in words such as nose, nice and new.
 When children understand sound–letter correspondence, they are able to sound out and read (decode) new words.